rcya1/rcya1.github.io/_posts/math/roots-of-unity/2021-04-18-roots-of-unity-filter.md

 | $\omega^2$ | $\omega$ | $\omega$ | $1$ | $\omega^2$ |   |
 | **Total Sum** | | **$0$** | **$3$** | **$0$** | |

-With these coefficients carefully, each sum now conveniently produces the values for $a_1$!
+With these coefficients chosen carefully, each sum now conveniently produces the values for $a_1$!

 <blockquote class="blockquote-note">
 <hr>